deployphp/docs/configuration.md

     ->stage('prod');
 ~~~

-You can also set callable as argument if you need some more complex ways to determine default stage.
+You can also set callable as an argument if you need some more complex ways to determine default stage.

-Having callable in set() allows to not set the value at once when declared but later when used.
+Having callable in set() allows you to not set the value when declaring it, but later when it is used.
 There is no difference
-when we assign simple string but when we assign value of function then this function must be called at once if not used
+when we assign a simple string.
+But when we assign value of a function, then this function must be called at once, if not used
 as callable.
-With callable it can be called when used so function which determine variable can be overwritten by user
-with its own function.
-This is the great power of having callable in set() instead of direct function calls.
+With callable, it can be called when used, so a function which determines a variable can be overwritten by the user with its own function.
+This is the great power of having callable in set() instead of direct in function calls.

 **Example 1: Direct function assign in set()**

-Lets assume that we must include some third party recipe that is setting 'default_stage' like that:
+Lets assume that we must include some third party recipe that is setting 'default_stage' like this:
 ~~~php
 set('default_stage', \ThirdPartyVendor\getDefaultStage());
 ~~~

-And we want to overwrite this in our deploy.php with own value:
+And we want to overwrite this in our deploy.php with our own value:
 ~~~php
 set('default_stage', \MyVendor\getDefaultStage());
 ~~~

-Third party recipe should avoid direct function call because it will be called always even if overwrite it with
+Third party recipe should avoid a direct function call, because it will be called always even if we overwrite it with
 our own set('default_stage', \MyVendor\getDefaultStage()).
-Look for next example how third party recipe should use
+Look at the next example how the third party recipe should use
 callable in that case.

 **Example 2: Callable assign in set()**

-Lets assume that we must include some third party recipe that is setting 'default_stage' like that:
+Lets assume that we must include some third party recipe that is setting 'default_stage' like this:
 ~~~php
 set('default_stage', function() {
     return \ThirdPartyVendor\getDefaultStage();